 Step 2: Find the high school subject prerequisites for your desired program of study listed under Subject(s) Required in Addition to English

-Step 3: These prerequisites subjects allow you to enroll in introductory first year courses needed for your program of study selection at the end of first year.
+Step 3: These prerequisites subjects allow you to enrol in introductory first year courses needed for your program of study selection at the end of first year.
 You can find these courses listed under Program Area in the Academic Calendar

 Program List

 The Social Sciences admission category includes over 40 programs of study, from criminology to human geography to Indigenous studies to sexual diversity and so much more.
-You'll have no shortage of fascinating options to choose from when it's time to select your program of study.
+You'll have no shortage of fascinating topics to choose from when it's time to select your program of study.

 Why Study Social Sciences at Arts & Science?